 No option was still valid on 31 December 2021.
-For more information about subscription or purchase options, see section 5.6.1.3.1 b.
-Performance shares granted to David Loew, Chief Executive Officer
+For more information about subscription or purchase options, see section 5.6.1.3.1.

 Subscription or purchase options exercised during the 2021 financial year (table 5 of AMF recommendations)

 No option was exercised by the Chief Executive Officer, David Loew, during the 2021 financial year.